 Qubole will make its platform and QDS product available to ten accredited U.S. universities or university classes via a one-year license, based on eligibility.
 Qualified universities will also receive complimentary training courses and architectural assistance to get started with Qubole.

-“Our global economy is increasingly data driven — just about every student entering the workforce in the coming years will need to be well versed in understanding and using data to make decisions and perform their job,” said Qubole CEO, Ashish Thusoo.
-“Unfortunately, getting access to the latest big data technologies is costly, complicated and something few colleges have the budgets or technical teams to deploy and maintain.
-Because our platform is cloud based, automated and easy to use, it is not only changing the way businesses use data, but it can also expose more students to the technologies that underpin our data economy, such as Hadoop, Hive, Presto and Apache Spark.”
+“Our global economy is increasingly data-driven — just about every student entering the workforce in the coming years will need to be well versed in understanding and using data to make decisions and perform their job,” said Qubole CEO, Ashish Thusoo.
+“Unfortunately, getting access to the latest big data technologies is costly, complicated, and something few colleges have the budgets or technical teams to deploy and maintain.
+Because our platform is cloud-based, automated, and easy to use, it is not only changing the way businesses use data, but it can also expose more students to the technologies that underpin our data economies, such as Hadoop, Hive, Presto, and Apache Spark.”

 Qubole is the data processing engine for organizations across a range of industries, from genetics mapping to real-time marketing to commerce and gaming.
 The QDS platform was built to be extremely easy to use for any data scientist or analyst, without the need for hardware infrastructure or a team of system admins.
 For example, QDS automatically sets up and scales up a compute cluster in the cloud to match the needs of the particular job, and then winds down nodes when they’re no longer needed.

 To be considered, visit here for more details, eligibility, and requirements.